Shubham3807/demo_repo/README.md

 #demo repository
-this repo has been created to learn git & git hub using tutorial from freecodecamp.
+created to learn git & git hub using tutorial from freecodecamp. git is essential tool for a software developer as it aids in version control. git hub serves as an online repo storage platform.